saltta/hangman-game/README.md

 ![Wrong Character Warning](assets/images/wrongchar.png)

 If the user inputs anything other than a single letter while playing the game, they will get a message explaining what they need to do and what they did wrong.
+This message will sit at the top of the viewbox and colored yellow so the player can find it easily and still keep all of the their stats visible.

 #### Letters Tried